ideckia/ideckia/README.md

  * If it doesn't get any response from the server, it will show a screen to insert the IP and the port manually.
 * You can configure your [layout](#layout-file) by hand or using the [editor](#editor)

+### Linux users

+#### Appindicator

+As the application is headless, there is an icon in the systray.
+To show this icon Ideckia uses `libayatana-appindicator` library, which should be installed in the system.
+The app could be running even if there is no systray icon, but is preferable to have some feedback.

+This library is installed by default in Ubuntu and derivates.

+#### Communication port

+The port used for communication between server and client may be closed.
+To open that port, execute this command:

+`sudo ufw allow 8888/tcp comment 'Open port 8888 for Ideckia'` (Supposing Ideckia uses the port 8888)

 ## Concepts

 * Layout: Bunch of _items_